vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 Last updated Aug 2017

 This is a interactive visualization I made of the congress members' ideology positions, reduced to 2 dimensions, using the [DW-NOMINATE method](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)).
-It is developed as part of the IDEAS Focus Summer School on Data Visualization at Northwestern University.
+This visualiztaion is developed as part of the IDEAS Focus Summer School on Data Visualization at Northwestern University.

 ### How to use this visulaization
 * Each circle represents a congress member